 \subsection{Power consumption and communication latency}

-Active quantum error-correction protocols require fast feedback between measurement and control.
+Active QEC protocols require fast feedback between measurement and control.
 Utilizing a classical processing unit at room temperature to process the readout outputs and determine the gate sequences to correct for errors can be problematic.
-Sitting approximately 1.5~m away from the Quantum Layer, the distance imposes a minimum latency time of 30 ns which becomes comparable, for example, to two-qubit gate times mediated by the exchange interaction~\cite{He2019}.
-This situation will ultimately limit the bandwidth and pose a synchronization challenge.
-Cryo-electronics circuits in close proximity with the qubit layer are then desirable to reduce the impact of latency on the efficiency of QEC protocols.
-However, dynamic operation at cryogenic temperatures puts some tight restrictions on the power budget and presents a clear concern of up to what level co-integration at millikelvin temperatures, where qubits operate best, may be possible.
+Sitting approximately 1.5~m away from the quantum layer, the distance imposes a minimum latency time of 30~ns which becomes comparable, for example, to two-qubit gate times mediated by the exchange interaction~\cite{He2019}.
+A distributed computer architecture will ultimately limit the bandwidth and pose synchronization challenges.
+Cryo-electronic circuits in close proximity with the qubit layer are then desirable to reduce the impact of latency on the efficiency of QEC protocols.
+However, dynamic operation at cryogenic temperatures puts some tight restrictions on the power budget and presents a concern of up to what level co-integration at millikelvin temperatures, where qubits operate best, may be possible.
 At 4~K the available cooling power is a few watts whereas at 100~mK is typically below 1~mW.
-Considering that transistors will have to be (dis)charged at radio or microwave frequencies to produce the control and readout signals, dynamic power dissipation is a concern.
+Considering that transistors will have to be (dis)charged at radio or microwave frequencies, dynamic power dissipation is a concern.
 But several solutions may be put in place to address this challenge:

-Recent results indicate that the operation of silicon spin qubits may be performed within error correction thresholds at elevated temperatures (1.1-1.45~K) bridging the gap between the Quantum and Cryo-electronics by enabling a higher cooling power budget for cryo-CMOS~\cite{Petit2018, Yang2020, Petit2020}.
+First of all, recent results indicate that the operation of silicon spin qubits may be performed within error correction thresholds at elevated temperatures (1.1-1.45~K) bridging the gap between the quantum and cryo-electronics by enabling a higher cooling power budget~\cite{Petit2018, Yang2020a, Petit2020}.
 It must be noted that, so far, operation at higher temperature has been achieved at the cost of reduced fidelity.
-QEC correction will then require a larger number of physical qubits, increasing the overall power consumption and possibly cancelling out the benefits of higher cooling power at elevated temperatures.
+QEC correction will then require a larger number of physical qubits and associated classical electronics, increasing the overall power consumption.
+The optimal trade-off between fidelity and cooling power will need to be studied and determined.
 Further research directed to overcome the deterioration of qubit performance as temperature is increased will benefit the field, for example by using readout methods based on Pauli spin blockade which can provide high fidelity at elevated temperatures~\cite{Urdampilleta2019} or by minimising the increase of charge noise as temperature is increased~\cite{Petit2018}.